MichaelBlenk/DataDiamondsPrediction/README.md

 # Machine-Learning Algorithms
-using labeled and unlabeled Data with Preprocessing, the Data Science Process and Hyperparameter Tuning.
+# using labeled and unlabeled Data with Preprocessing, the Data Science Process and Hyperparameter Tuning.
+dddd